iree-org/iree/docs/developers/developing_iree/testing_guide.md

 a shell-script wrapper around FileCheck that passes it a few `--do-the-right-thing` flags.

-As with all parts of the IREE compiler, these should not have a dependency on the runtime.
+As with most parts of the IREE compiler, these should not have a dependency on the runtime.

 ### Configuring the Build System